 Jordyn is very excited to return to the TMHS family as an official Wildcat and begin this school year.
 Sic ‘em and Go Wildcats!

 Neena Taylor is a graduate of the University of Texas at Pan American with a Bachelor of Arts in Voice.
 She has done post graduate work in voice and conducting at the University of Houston.
-She has taught in the Cy Fair ISD school District for 25 years, 24 of those years at Jersey Village high school.
-Her choirs received consistent sweepstakes awards at UIL Concert and Sightreading, and best in class at state festivals.
-She has presented three workshops at the Texas Choral Directors convention and conducted numerous region clinics and workshops in the state of Texas.
+She has taught in the Cy-Fair Independent School District for 25 years, 24 of those years at Jersey Village High School.
+Her choirs received consistent sweepstakes awards at UIL Concert and Sightreading and best in class at state festivals.
+She has presented three workshops at the Texas Choral Directors Convention and conducted numerous region clinics and workshops in the state of Texas.

-The Jersey Village Varsity Women,under her direction, performed as an honor choir at the 2003 Texas Music Educators Association Convention.
-She has been active in the community as a Director of church choirs, singing in church choirs, singing with the Houston Symphony, and the former professional Concert Chorale of Houston and Houston Chamber Choir.
+The Jersey Village Varsity Women, under her direction, performed as an honor choir at the 2003 Texas Music Educators Association Convention.
+She has been active in the community as a director of church choirs, singing in church choirs, and singing with the Houston Symphony, the former professional Concert Chorale of Houston, and the Houston Chamber Choir.
 Her professional affiliations include TCDA, ACDA, TMAA, and TMEA.

 Ms. Taylor has two wonderful daughters and one terrific stepson.
-She has ight grandchildren, which are a lot of fun, and is also certified to teach yoga.
+She has eight grandchildren, who are a lot of fun, and is also certified to teach yoga.

 Outside of opera, David also enjoys singing sacred and choral music.
 Starting in 2016, he began singing for churches all over the Houston area for church services and Evensongs.
-Most notably, he has performed scenes from Handel’s Messiah, and arias from Mendelssohn’s Elijah at St. Paul’s United Methodist Church and was a part of the professional ensemble, Chorus Angelorum for three years.
-Most recently, David joined the St, Paul’s Choir in their journey to England where they were the choir-in-residence at the Truro Cathedral as well as sang Evensong for St. Paul’s London.
-He continues to explore new way to express his love for oratorio and the Sacred repertoire.
+Most notably, he has performed scenes from Handel’s Messiah and arias from Mendelssohn’s Elijah at St. Paul’s United Methodist Church, and he was a part of the professional ensemble Chorus Angelorum for three years.
+Most recently, David joined the St. Paul’s Choir in their journey to England where they were the choir-in-residence at the Truro Cathedral as well as sang Evensong for St. Paul’s London.
+He continues to explore new ways to express his love for oratorio and the Sacred repertoire.

-Aside from performing himself, David also has become and up-and-coming voice teacher in the Houston area.
-During his first year, he guided two students to the coveted Texas All-state Choir as well as coached students through musicals, music school auditions and many other forms of classical and pop music.
-David’s students have also consistently made superior ratings at Solo and Ensemble contests, advance to State Solo and Ensemble, and most importantly, learn to become more invested and passionate about music.
+Aside from performing himself, David also has become an up-and-coming voice teacher in the Houston area.
+During his first year, he guided two students to the coveted Texas All-state Choir as well as coached students through musicals, music school auditions, and many other forms of classical and pop music.
+David’s students have also consistently made superior ratings at Solo and Ensemble contests, advanced to State Solo and Ensemble, and most importantly, learned to become more invested and passionate about music.

-Outside of music, David enjoys cooking for friends, continuing to learn the German language, going the gym, and running.
-He has a cat named Wallace, and lives in Uptown Houston.
+Outside of music, David enjoys cooking for friends, continuing to learn the German language, going to the gym, and running.
+He has a cat named Wallace, and he lives in Uptown Houston.